 MAXXI was conceived as an experimental space to showcase avant-garde art and innovative architecture through a permanent collection, rotating exhibitions and an invigorating calendar of events.
 It is a multidisciplinary space that transcends the traditional museum-building paradigm: it hosts everything from conferences and seminars to summer camps, silent discos, film screenings and yoga in the outdoor park.
 It is a true “culture campus” that aims to promote aesthetic appreciation and cross-disciplinary creativity.

-Italy’s Cultural Heritage board proposed the creation of Italy’s first national contemporary art museum in 1998 and commissioned it in 2000.
+Italy’s Cultural Heritage Board proposed the creation of Italy’s first national contemporary art museum in 1998 and commissioned it in 2000.
 The Iraqi-British architect Zaha Hadid won the design competition, beating out 273 international candidates, and after 10 years of construction, the building was opened to the public in May 2010.
 The structure is built primarily of concrete and glass, with angles complementing curves and voluminous steel staircases woven throughout the interior.

 The museum is comprised of two intersecting institutions, MAXXI Arte and MAXXI Architecture.
-The permanent collection includes works by, among others, William Kentridge, Anish Kapoor, Gerhard Richter, and Ed Ruscha, as well as the archives of established Italian architects such as Carlo Scarpa, Aldo Rossi, and Pier Luigi Nervi.
+The permanent collection includes works by, among others, William Kentridge, Anish Kapoor, Gerhard Richter and Ed Ruscha, as well as the archives of established Italian architects such as Carlo Scarpa, Aldo Rossi and Pier Luigi Nervi.
 The rotating exhibitions are ambitious and have covered a wide range of topics including contemporary urbanism in Istanbul, the unedited history of Iran through art, and architecture’s relationship to global food consumption and distribution.

 Via Guido Reni 4, Rome, Italy, +39 06 320 1954